stacy-wells/foster-network/README.md

 * Would love to implement a feature that prevents users from sending multiple emails to one address within a time period
 * Create a way for users to crop their images to have a more uniform look for the index page
 * Enable users to add more images and display them with a slideshow on the animal's show page
+* Have a more dynamic index page that shows animals located within a certain distance of the current user